erg55/Simon-lab-workshop/README.md

 ```
 There are many other commonly used commands in bash, here are some of other most used ones.
 Try them out!

-ls prints out all the contents of the folder you're in or that you list:
+ls prints out all the contents of the folder you're in or that you list

 gunzip will unzip a file

 cat will print out the contents of an unzipped file

 touch will create a blank text document of the name you give it
 nano will allow you to edit or create a text document based on the name you give